OliverGlandberger/gitignore_python/README.md

 ## Using Specialized Python Project `.gitignore` Files:

-Specialized branches are available, which provide `.gitignore` files tailored to specific Python project types, offering a more focused approach to ignoring irrelevant files.
+Specialized branches are available, which provide `.gitignore` files tailored to more specific Python project types, offering a more focused approach to ignoring irrelevant files.

 1. Navigate to a branch name corresponding to the needs of your project.
 2. Copy or download the `.gitignore` file from the branch and add it to the root directory of your Python project.
-3. **OPTIONAL:** Read the instructions found in that branch's `README.md`.
+**OPTIONAL:** Read the instructions found in that branch's `README.md`.

 ### Available Specializations